-Making the coastal and aquatic environment of Africa a threat-free home for the African manatee and other marine wildlife, while taking into account the best interests of the local people.
+Making the coastal and aquatic environment of Africa a threat-free home for aquatic wildlife, taking into account the best interest of the local people.

 To achieve our mission, we identified four strategies including applied research and monitoring, integrated management, awareness and capacity building.

 Synergies development for the marine wildlife conservation